Due to size, the page has been split. WARNING! All spoilers before Rhythm of War are UNMARKED!

 - Our Nudity Is Different: Iri is a warm nation, so they often walk around in little more than wraps.
 But they still have very strict clothing laws, and actual nudity will quickly result in imprisonment.

-- People of Hair Color: Their metallic gold hair is famous, and a lock is often seen as good luck.
+- People of Hair Color: Their metallic gold hair is famous, and a lock of it is often seen as good luck.

 - Like Alethi black, Iri hair breeds true in proportion to the amount of Iri blood you have.